Lawyer Burnout

 Critically assess your answers.
 What did you rate your lawyer job a 9? … a 5? … a 2?

-It could be that you're having a bad day or a bad week.
-It could be that you're in the wrong firm or office and need a change of scenery.
+If you’re experiencing burnout, we could point to you having a bad day or week.
+It could be that you’re in the wrong firm or office and need a change of work environment.
 It could be that you should focus your practice on another area of the law.
-It could be that your skills and strengths are best suited as a lawyer, and practicing the law is where you'll gain your most satisfaction, but you may need to change your current situation.
+It could be that your skills and strengths are best suited as a lawyer, but you may need to change your current situation and soon give notice.

 2. Explore the possibilities of finding your dream career out of the law

-If your answers to the questions above cause you to feel even more confident that being a lawyer is bad for your health, isn't what you're meant to do, and will only bring you more lawyer anxiety, we suggest discovering the next steps to leave the law.
+Like many lawyers, if your answers to the questions above cause you to feel even more confident that being a lawyer is bad for your health, isn’t what you’re meant to do, and will only bring you more lawyer anxiety and increased risk of mental health issues, physical fatigue, and stress, we suggest discovering the next steps to leave the law.

-"Since changing careers, I've yet to fail what I call "The Sunday Night Test" (i.e., how do you feel at 9:00 pm Sunday?).
+“Since changing careers, I’ve yet to fail what I call “The Sunday Night Test” (i.e., how do you feel at 9:00 pm Sunday?).
 Dread?
 Fear?
 Nausea?
-When I was an attorney — all of those; every single Sunday night.
+When I was an attorney, I felt all of those every Sunday night.
 Now?
 None of those.
 Ever.
-While I occasionally don't feel like going to work on Monday, it is always with a sense of calm and satisfaction in the knowledge that I have to wake up Monday morning and go to a job I love."
+While I occasionally don’t feel like going to work on Monday, I always feel calm and satisfied knowing that I have to wake up Monday morning and go to a job I love.”

-Be like Gabe, and the hundreds of others who have left the law with our help!
-Don't let the lawyer burnout snuff out your fuel and reduce you to the ashes of your former self.
+Be like Gabe, and the hundreds of others who have left the law, gained a semblance of a work life balance, earned more personal time and removed the title of burned out lawyer.
+Don’t let the lawyer burnout snuff out your fuel and reduce you to the ashes of your former self.
 We are here to help.